Dec 14, 2010

 ROBERT: Second line of code.

-ROBERT AXELROD: It just does what the other player did on the previous move.
-So, if the other player has just cooperated, it will cooperate.
-And if the other player has just defected, it will defect.
+ROBERT AXELROD: So if the other player has just cooperated, it'll cooperate.
+And if the other player has just defected, it'll defect.

-STEVE STROGATZ: It retaliates on the next move, couldn't be clearer.
+STEVE STROGATZ: It retaliates on the next move.
+Couldn't be clearer.
 On the other hand, it only retaliates that one time.
 I mean, unless provoked further.
 It does its retaliation and now bygones are bygones, and that's it.

 JAD: So wait, how exactly did it win?
 I mean, can you give us a sense of—of why it won?

-STEVE STROGATZ: Okay, so let's suppose, here, let's take an extreme case of some very simple programs.
+STEVE STROGATZ: Okay, so let's suppose—here, let's take an extreme case of some very simple programs.
 One of them I'll call Jesus.

 ROBERT: [laughing] Just for the sake of argument.